KatieHill-Fr-Gr/wordle/README.md

 ![Multiple Letter Solution](https://res.cloudinary.com/dh0z1a9nd/image/upload/v1757599133/Wordle_MultipleLettersSolution_yahsd6.png)

 Another challenge was adding the keydown event listener to allow the player to type their guess using their own keyboard instead of clicking the one on the screen.
-This additional feature made the game much more accessible and user-friendly but involved adding several conditions to the event listener to ignore all other keys on the keyboard except the letters, delete/backspace, and enter keys.
+This additional feature made the game much more accessible and user-friendly but involved adding several conditions to the event listener to ignore all other keys on the keyboard except the letter, delete/backspace and enter keys.
 I also had to use the blur() method to prevent the play button remaining the focus and e.preventDefault() to prevent the browser's default behaviour from interfering with the key presses:

 ![Keydown Event Listener](https://res.cloudinary.com/dh0z1a9nd/image/upload/v1757600187/Wordle_KeydownEventListener_pzuzpx.png)

 Finally, many edge cases came up during UAT and I had to implement fixes for these (to prevent the player from deleting their previous guess, from typing letters before the correct word was set, and from typing letters after they had guessed correctly).
-I did this by adding booleans (winner, gameStart, gameEnd, alreadyGuessed etc.) to return immediately out of the relevant functions if these conditions were true (or false):
+I did this by adding booleans (winner, gameStart, gameEnd, alreadyGuessed etc.) to return immediately out of the relevant functions if these conditions were met:

 ![Edge Cases](https://res.cloudinary.com/dh0z1a9nd/image/upload/v1757600464/Wordle_EdgeCases_e1ncl4.png)